AbishakeSrithar/MorseCodeTranslator/README.md

 # MorseCodeTranslator
-Morse Code Translator with a GUI using PyQt5
+Morse Code Translator with a GUI